takemetour/spinal/README.md

 If we need to stop recording or nocking by `spinal.nock.stop()`

 ## Dashboard
-Spinal comes with internal dashboard to let us see what going on between all microservices like numbers of nodes, methods, memory consumed, time usage from each method and load.
-This feature provides via a broker so we need to start a broker with more `restapi` option.
+Spinal comes with an internal dashboard to let us see what going on between all microservices like numbers of nodes, methods, memory consumed, time usage from each method, and load.
+This feature is provided via a broker so we need to start a broker with more `restapi` option.
 ```js
 var Broker = require('../').Broker;